OKR Coaches certified in the Outcome Mindset Method™ help organizations accelerate success by setting and achieving OKRs faster.

 If you’re not in the habit of setting and measuring goals and objectives for your team, then doing so can seem like added complexity.
 In fact, just the opposite is true.
-Goals simplify and clarify what your team should do and provide a common definition of success.
+OKRs simplify and clarify what your team should do and provide a common definition of success.

 Instead of trying to read your mind, members of your organization know what to focus on and how they’re measured; their decision quality improves and managers spend less time reacting and recovering from ill-informed choices.